Bed Bug Control - How to Get Rid of Bed Bugs

 Bed Bugs Life Cycle Diagram

-Bed bug females lay about 200 eggs, usually at the rate of three or four a day, in cracks and crevices in the floor or bed.
+The life cycle stages of a bed bug are egg, nymph, and adult.
+The reason they are called bed bugs is that they readily infest mattresses, bed frames and box springs.
+Eggs are laid along the edges of or around buttons on the mattresses.
+Eggs can also be glued to rough surfaces.
+Bed bug females lay about 200 eggs, usually at the rate of three or four a day.
 Eggs are placed in cracks, crevices and other isolated and protected shelters.
 Females lay eggs after a blood meal.
 Eggs will hatch in one or two weeks into Nymphs.
 Newly hatched bugs (Nymphs) begin feeding immediately.
 At room temperature, and with an available food supply, the nymphal period will last 14 to 30 days.
 They shed their skin (Instar) five times before becoming adults.
-Bed bugs will mate soon after becoming mature, so the time from egg hatch to egg laying will be 4 to 9 weeks, under favorable conditions.
-The average life span of the bed bug is 6-12 months and they will feed every 10 days or so during this time.
-Because bed bugs survive many months without a blood meal .their reproduction is high.
+Bed bugs will mate soon after becoming mature, so the time from egg hatch to egg laying is 4 to 9 weeks, under favorable conditions.
+The average life span of the bed bug is 6-12 months and they feed every 10 days or so during this time.
+Bed bugs can survive many months without a blood meal and their reproduction is high.

-Bed bugs hide in cracks and crevices during daylight hours.
+- Bed bugs hide in cracks and crevices during daylight hours.

-They hide in the folds and tufts of mattresses, coils of springs, cracks and hollow posts of bed stands bed rails and headboards.
+- They hide in the folds and tufts of mattresses, coils of springs, cracks and hollow posts of bed stands bed rails and headboards.
 They may be found in box springs, inside the cabinetry of furniture and the bottom and sides of drawers.

-Bed bugs may hide in upholstery of chairs and sofas.
+- Bed bugs may hide in upholstery of chairs and sofas.

-They are not restricted to these places, however.
+- They are not restricted to these places, however.

 What do bed bug bites look like and do they carry disease?

-They do suck blood from their host with piercing mouth parts but the bite is painless.
+- They do suck blood from their host with piercing mouth parts but the bite is painless.

-The skin may become irritated or inflamed due to the salivary fluid injected by the bed bugs.
+- The skin may become irritated or inflamed due to the salivary fluid injected by the bed bugs.
 A small, hard, swollen, white welt may develop at the site of each bite.

-It is important to recognize that not all bites or bite-like reactions are due to bed bugs.
+- It is important to recognize that not all bites or bite-like reactions are due to bed bugs.
 Bed bugs or their signs will be present if it is a bed bug bite.

-Bed bugs do not live under the skin.
+- Bed bugs do not live under the skin.
 If you experience biting sensations during the day, it may be an allergy related condition.

 - (Other possible sources of irritation are discussed in University of Kentucky entomology fact sheet Invisible Itches: Insect and Non-Insect Causes).

 Preventing Bed Bug Infestations